bickolasliu/EvenDemoApp/README.md

 ### Conversation Assistant Not Working

-- Ensure glasses are connected before starting listening mode
+- Ensure glasses are connected before starting listening mode (check Connection tab)
+- Verify you're on the "Conversation Assistant" tab
 - Check that OpenAI API key has GPT-5 access
 - Look for "Analyzing conversation" logs in console
-- Verify transcript is updating in app UI
+- Verify transcript is updating in left panel of the UI
+- Check AI suggestions are appearing in right panel
 - Check for "Got response with web search" in console
 - Note: Analysis stops if no speech for >30 seconds